 Updated: 3 days ago

 Joel is an argumentative young man who always wants people to know his opinion.
 He doesn't like people with no or few opinions and prefers the company of other similarly-argumentative people.

 Joel rarely replies to his parents in Yiddish, preferring American English (partially because he is not confident when speaking Yiddish and partially because he wants to assert his American identity).
+This may also reflect his desire to assert his independence from his parents.
 He does not like Yiddish theatre and wonders what attracts Sam to what he deems "entertainment for old people."

 Learn more about Joel in these stories (some of which are Patreon-exclusive):

 Find out more about Joel in this podcast episodes: